sami-makinen/proof-of-collatz-conjecture/README.md

    ?*1
 ```

 The f(n) contains adding one to 3n when n is odd.
-Now, that we know 3n is odd adding one will result to even number.
+Now, that we know 3n is odd adding one will result to an even number.

 ```
    ?*1